-Loretta Ross is an expert on women’s issues, racism, and human rights.
-Her work emphasizes the intersectionality of social justice issues and how this transforms social change.
-She is a nationally-recognized women's rights and human rights leader.
+Loretta J. Ross is a MacArthur 'Genius" Grant Recipient, nationally-recognized author and expert on racism and racial justice, women's rights, and human rights.
+Her work emphasizes the intersectionality of social justice issues and how intersectionality can fuel transformation.

 She was a co-founder and the National Coordinator, from 2005 to 2012, of the SisterSong Women of Color Reproductive Justice Collective, a network of women of color and allied organizations that organize women of color in the reproductive justice movement.
 Other leadership positions have included: